Seahawks’ home mystique also on the line against Rams

 Yet on Sunday, in their showdown with the Rams at CenturyLink Field, the salutary effect of their home-field advantage will be part of the referendum, along with supremacy in the NFC West.

-“I know the place is going to be crazy and wild for it, and we’re going to be the same way,’’ Pete Carroll said on Friday.
+“I know the place is going to be crazy and wild for it, and we’re going to be the same way,’’ coach Pete Carroll said on Friday.

 The Seahawks have already lost two home games this year, to Washington on Nov.
 5 and to Atlanta on Nov.
 20. If they were to drop this game to the Rams, it would mark the first time they have lost more than two home games since 2011 — which is also the last year they don’t make the playoffs.